daphn3k/data_analysis/README.md

 ----------------
 v0.1:
-- **read_csv_to_df(args)**: reads csv file to pandas dataframe & add a name to dataframe - Facilitates naming of output files from the other functions of this module
+- **read_csv_to_df(args)**: reads csv file to pandas dataframe & add a name attribute to dataframe - Facilitates naming of output files from the other functions of this module
 - **find_NaN(args)**: Calculates count and percentage of NaN values in pandas dataframe columns, save result to file. - Useful to get overview of large dataframe with many features
 - **col_NaN(args)**: Returns list with names of columns containing NaN values over the chosen percentage threshold. - Useful for dropping columns eg. 'df.drop(col_NaN(df,15), axis=1, inplace=True)'
 - **categoricals(args)**: Saves the categorical fields of a pandas dataframe with their associated values and values count to .txt file & returns it as dict - Useful to get overview of large dataframe with many features